yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### LocatePeople
 Find your information and Record ID here: [https://www.locatepeople.org/](https://www.locatepeople.org/).
 Opt out here with your Record ID: [https://www.locatepeople.org/optout/](https://www.locatepeople.org/optout/)

+### Melissa
+Opt out using their [request form](https://apps.melissa.com/user/consumerprivacy.aspx), by calling 1-800-800-6245 ext.
+4, or emailing [ConsumerRequest@melissa.com](mailto:ConsumerRequest@melissa.com).
+You have to sign up for an account in order to search for your information.
+Unfortunately, the sign up process requires an email address and a phone number as it uses text message verification.
+Their data set includes names, phone numbers, email addresses, and physical addresses.
+If they have a profile on you, it will have a unique identifier which you can use when requesting deletion by phone or email (the request form does not have a space for it).
+You can search for your information from [here](https://lookups.melissa.com/home/).

 ### ☠ 📞 MyLife
 Find your information here: [https://www.mylife.com](https://www.mylife.com/).
 Opt out using the following URL: [https://www.mylife.com/ccpa/index.pubview](https://www.mylife.com/ccpa/index.pubview).
 Although this is CCPA-focused, non-California folks have successfully removed their profiles.
 However, another option is to email your removal request to [privacy@mylife.com](mailto:privacy@mylife.com) with your name and a link to your profile.
 MyLife will try to get you to create an account with a copy of your driver’s license to submit a profile removal request, and we’ve received reports that emailing the [info@mylife.com](mailto:info@mylife.com) or [removalrequests@mylife.com](mailto:removalrequests@mylife.com) email addresses will require a phone call to (888) 704-1900.
 Previously, calling that number and pressing 2 allowed you to be removed from MyLife (and Wink.com) after providing your name, age, date of birth, email address, current mailing address, and a previous mailing address, but this no longer appears to be the case.
 (It also appears that you can sign up for a free membership to remove your reputation profile, though not your personal information such as your home address.)